 Marijuana Law in Pennsylvania

 In April 2016, Governor Tom Wolf signed Senate Bill 3 into law.
 It legalized medical marijuana in Pennsylvania.
-As well as outlining 17 qualifying conditions, it created a state-licensed system for the sale of cannabis to MMJ patients.
+As well as outlining 17 qualifying conditions, it created a state-licensed system for selling cannabis to MMJ patients.
 At first, residents of the state could only purchase non-smokable forms.
 However, lawmakers lifted that restriction in 2018, though one can only use flower or dry herb in a vaporizer.

 You may also notice that a growing number of vape shops, malls, and gas stations in Pennsylvania sell CBD.
 However, bear in mind that the state doesn’t regulate the industry.
 As a result, you should only choose CBD oil brands that provide third-party lab reports.